netgen/NetgenAdminUIBundle/INSTALL.md

 ## Import the `routing.yml` from the bundle into your main `routing.yml` file

-Since this file overrides some built in routes, make sure you put it at the end of your `routing.yml`.
+Since this file overrides some built in routes, make sure you put it at the end of your `routing.yml`:

 ```
 _netgen_admin_ui:
     resource: "@NetgenAdminUIBundle/Resources/config/routing.yml"
 ```

-## Activate the legacy `ngadminui` extension in your central `site.ini.append.php` file along with other required extensions
+## Activate the legacy `ngadminui` extension along with other required extensions

+Add the following in your central `site.ini.append.php` file (usually `ezpublish_legacy/settings/override/site.ini.append.php`):

 ```
 [ExtensionSettings]